NDIS information for download

 Cancellation Fees

-Appointments cancelled with less than 48 hours’ notice or with no notice given (do not show) will be charged 100% of the value of planned supports, including any travel for the session, if no other billable activity can be conducted by the NextSense staff member at the planned appointment time.
-NextSense determines the cancellation fee and policy from the requirements of the NDIS Pricing Arrangements and Price Limits guide.
-The most recent price guide must be used.
+Appointments cancelled with less than 48 hours’ notice or with no notice given (did not show) will be charged 100% of the value of planned supports if no other billable activity can be conducted by the NextSense staff member at the planned appointment time.
+Where a NextSense staff member has completed travel as part of the planned session, and no other billable activity was conducted by the NextSense staff member during that travel time, NextSense staff may also charge for the travel.

 Process